MohsenTaheriShalmani/Generalization_of_Fitted_Frames/README.md

-This repository is associated with the bellow publication.
+This repository is associated with the below publication regarding the generalization of fitted frames for elliptical objects and spaces.

 Pizer, Stephen M., J. S. Marron, James N. Damon, Jared Vicory, Akash Krishna, Zhiyuan Liu, and Mohsen Taheri.
 "Skeletons, object shape, statistics."
 Frontiers in computer science 4 (2022): 842637.